 Benefit Description You pay Treatment therapies (cont.)
-High Option Basic Option • Cardiac rehabilitation following qualifying event/condition is provided in accordance with the treatment plan Nothing \$40 per office visit • Growth hormone therapy (GHT) 20% to a maximum of \$200 per day 20% to a maximum of \$200 per day Note: - We only cover GHT when we preauthorize the treatment.
+High Option (Full HMO) Basic Option (SmartCare HMO) Cardiac rehabilitation following qualifying event/condition is provided in accordance with the treatment plan Nothing \$40 per office visit Growth hormone therapy (GHT) 20% to a maximum of \$200 per day 20% to a maximum of \$200 per day Note: - We only cover GHT when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment.
 We will only cover GHT services and related services and supplies that we determine are medically necessary.
 See Other services under You need prior Plan approval for certain services on page 20.
-Physical and occupational therapies High Option Basic Option Services of each of the following: Nothing \$40 per visit Qualified physical therapists Occupational therapists Note: We only cover therapy when a provider: • orders the care identifies the specific professional skills the patient requires and the medical necessity for skilled services; and • indicates the length of time the services are needed.
-Not covered: All channes All charges • Long-term rehabilitative therapy All charges All charges Exercise programs • When medical documentation does not support the medical necessity because of the member's inability to progress toward the treatment plan goals or when the member has already met the treatment plan goals.
+Physical and occupational therapies High Option (Full HMO) Basic Option (SmartCare HMO) Services of each of the following: Nothing \$40 per visit Qualified physical therapists Occupational therapists Note: We only cover therapy when a provider: orders the care identifies the specific professional skills the patient requires and the medical necessity for skilled services; and indicates the length of time the services are needed.
+Not covered: All changes All sharpes Long-term rehabilitative therapy All charges All charges Exercise programs • When medical documentation does not support the medical necessity because of the member's inability to progress toward the treatment plan goals or when the member has already met the treatment plan goals.

-Benefit Description You pay Speech therapy High Option Basic Option Services for speech therapy are covered Nothing \$40 per visit Injectable Medications High Option Basic Option Office Based - Therapeutic Injections Self Administered - acquired through specialty pharmacy with prescription Growth Hormone Therapy (GHT) 20% to a maximum of \$200 per day 20% to a maximum of \$200 per day Note: Does not apply to: Allergy serum injections (see page 36); Injectable fertility drugs (see page 35); Routine immunizations (see page 31) and Immunizations for occupational and foreign travel (see page 29).
-Hearing services (testing, treatment, and supplies) High Option Basic Option • For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist \$20 per PCP office visit, \$30 per specialist visit \$40 per visit Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children.
-External hearing aids Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants \$20 per PCP office visit, \$30 per specialist visit \$40 per visit Note: For benefits for the devices, See Section 5(a) Orthopedic and prosthetic devices .
-Not covered:Hearing services that are not shown as covered All charges All charges Vision services (testing, treatment, and supplies) High Option Basic Option • One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$20 per PCP office visit, \$30 per specialist visit \$40 per visit • Eye exam to determine the need for vision correction (see preventive care).
-Annual eye refractions Not covered: • Eyeglasses or contact lenses • Eye exercises and orthoptics All charges All charges
+Benefit Description You pay Speech therapy High Option (Full HMO) Basic Option (SmartCare HMO) Services for speech therapy are covered Nothing \$40 per visit Injectable Medications High Option (Full HMO) Basic Option (SmartCare HMO) Office Based - Therapeutic Injections 20% to a maximum of \$200 per 20% to a maximum of \$200 per Self Administered - acquired through specialty pharmacy with prescription day day • Growth Hormone Therapy (GHT) Note: Does not apply to: Allergy serum injections (see page 36); Injectable fertility drugs (see page 35); Routine immunizations (see page 31) and Immunizations for occupational and foreign travel (see page 29).
+Hearing services (testing, treatment, and supplies) High Option (Full HMO) Basic Option (SmartCare HMO) For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist \$20 per PCP office visit, \$30 per specialist visit \$40 per visit Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children.
+External hearing aids \$20 per PCP office visit, \$30 per \$40 per visit Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants specialist visit Note: For benefits for the devices, See Section 5(a) Orthopedic and prosthetic devices .
+Not covered: All charges All charges Hearing services that are not shown as covered All charges All charges Vision services (testing, treatment, and supplies) High Option (Full HMO) Basic Option (SmartCare HMO) One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$20 per PCP office visit, \$30 per specialist visit \$40 per visit • Eye exam to determine the need for vision correction (see preventive care).
+Annual eye refractions Not covered: • Eyeglasses or contact lenses All charges All charges